thisdwhitley/scrawlings/content/post/2018-11-29-tacoma-doors.md

 ---

-I'm pretty sure I need to replace the actuators that lock my Tacoma doors and from what I can tell, it is not small task.<!--more-->
+I'm pretty sure I need to replace the actuators that lock my Tacoma doors and from what I can tell, it is no small task.<!--more-->

 ---